Dependencies & CVEs

 pom.xml<dependencies>, keyed asgroupId:artifactIdagainst the OSVMavenecosystem.${property}placeholders are resolved against<properties>.
 Direct declared dependencies only: parent-POM inheritance,<dependencyManagement>version pins, and transitive resolution are out of scope, so a version managed by a parent POM or BOM (e.g. a Spring Boot starter) is reported without a version and is not matched against CVEs.

 CVE scanning covers the manifests above.
-Cargo and Maven are
+Maven (pom.xml) gives a Java /

 The live OSV lookup covers every ecosystem above out of the box.
 For fully